top of page

 Asheville Contemporary and Abstract Artist

-Her original abstract paintings, collages, and prints invite collectors to experience color and form in unexpected ways.
+Her original abstract artwork invites collectors to experience color and form in unexpected ways.
 Alison’s work has been described as vibrant, joyful, and alive — art that transforms both walls and moods.

-From her working art studio, Alison not only creates but also participates in monthly curated exhibitions, with new shows opening each First Friday at Resurrection Studios Collective.
-Her work is also featured in the River Arts Resilience Project curated by ArtPlay in Asheville, on view through the end of the year.
-Beyond exhibiting, Alison shares her love of art through teaching — recently leading workshops at both Resurrection Studios Collective and ArtPlay.
+Along with her working art studio and gallery space, Alison also participates in monthly curated exhibitions, with new shows opening each First Friday at Resurrection Studios Collective in downtown Asheville.
+Her work was recently selected and featured in the River Arts Resilience Project curated by ArtPlay in Asheville.
+Beyond exhibiting, Alison shares her love of art through teaching — leading workshops at both Resurrection Studios Collective and ArtPlay, with future plans for additional art workshops within her studio.

 Artist Statement